UserWeb Privacy Policy

 We use cookies to collect information about access to and use of the UserWeb and UserWeb-Connected Sites.
 These cookies are used to:

-• Validate UserWeb accounts created by an administrative user; and
+• Validate UserWeb accounts created by an administrative user

 The cookies on the UserWeb and UserWeb-Connected Sites may collect the following types of data to facilitate the types of use listed above:

-• The time you spend on certain pages on our site; and
+• The time you spend on certain pages on our site

 You may adjust cookie usage in your browser settings.